 - When the monk encountered Asura again, Asura was shouting this.
-The monk respond by cutting of his left arm and dare him to eat it, if he really think this.
+The monk respond by cutting off his left arm and daring Asura to eat it, if he really thought that.

 - Asura later tried to use this argument to convince Wakasa to eat his stolen horse meat, while she is convinced it is of human origin.
 Wakasa's father quickly accepted the argument and gobbled up the meat.

 - I'm a Humanitarian: Asura's mother and extended that behavior to Asura himself.
 Asura did not stop cannibalism even after the famine ended.

-- Jerkass Victim: The landowner's son got eaten by Asura after taunting the serfs on the field.
+- Jerkass Victim: The landowner's son was eaten by Asura after taunting the serfs in the field.

 - The landowner later get this treatment when he hunts for Asura.

 - Meaningful Name: Asura, a race of demigods in Hindu/Buddhism myths, represents violence and force.